tsl-html-css/Coffee/README.md

 ## Content

-Let's try something new.
-There's content in a file called source.txt.
+Here's a new thing: There's content in a file called source.txt.
 Your turn to turn this into HTML.

 ## Layout requirements